What Is a Signature Loan?

 Any unsecured personal loan is a signature loan.
 Although lenders market a variety of loans for specific uses, you’re still borrowing without collateral based on your credit and income.

-Peer-to-peer (P2P) loans: Online lenders provide funds from a variety of sources.
+Online lenders provide funds from a variety of sources.
 Your loan may come from individuals with extra cash to lend or investors hoping to lend to borrowers like you.
-The application process for P2P loans is often streamlined and mobile-friendly, and lenders might use “alternative” credit information like your rent and utility payments.
+The application process for P2P loans is often streamlined and mobile-friendly, and lenders might use “alternative” credit information such as your rent and utility payments.

-Payday loans: Payday loans are also unsecured loans, because lenders have no physical asset to take possession of if you don’t repay.
+Payday loans are also unsecured loans because lenders have no physical asset to take possession of if you don’t repay.
 It’s usually best to avoid payday loans.

-Installment loans: Again, this is another name for a personal loan that you pay off with fixed monthly payments over time.
-Money stores and payday lenders increasingly use the term installment loan, and they tend to have higher financing costs than traditional or online lenders.
+Again, this is another name for a personal loan that you pay off with fixed monthly payments over time.
+Money stores and payday lenders increasingly use the term "installment loan," and they tend to have higher financing costs than traditional or online lenders.